Mahdi-Moosa/mahdi-moosa.github.io/docs/blog/posts/sorting_table_mkdocs-materials.md

   # - SQL
   # - Rand
 ---
-# Sorting tables in Mkdocs Materials
+# Sorting tables in MkDocs Materials

 ## Intro

-[Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) comes with a plugun that allows sorting table contents (plugin: [tablesort](https://squidfunk.github.io/mkdocs-material/reference/data-tables/)).
+[Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) comes with a plugun that allows sorting table contents (plugin: [tablesort](https://squidfunk.github.io/mkdocs-material/reference/data-tables/)).
 The good thing is the plugin works quite well.
 The bad - well, it treats everything as strings by default.
 If you have numbers, you probably want to sort your column contents as *numbers* (not as *strings*).
 As per the documentation, tablesort provides for numbersort options that should be implementable with Material (doc link: [tablesort documnentation](http://tristen.ca/tablesort/demo/)).
 However, I was unable to do this easily.
 <!-- more -->
 ## Solution